 Emergencies Levels of emergency There are 5 levels of emergency response described in the Plan.
 Appendix B, page 27, summarises the features of the different levels.
 These levels provide the basis for a common understanding of CDEM operations.
 The correlation between the CDEM Group levels and the levels in the Plan are shown in Appendix A, page 25.
-Declaration of If the impacts on the community: emergency cannot be dealt with by emergency services, AND/OR require a significant or co-ordinated response require a power conferred by invoking the Act, a declaration may be made under the Act to formally invoke the powers of the Act and the provisions of the Plan.
+Declaration of emergency If the impacts on the community: cannot be dealt with by emergency services, AND/OR require a significant or co-ordinated response require a power conferred by invoking the Act, a declaration may be made under the Act to formally invoke the powers of the Act and the provisions of the Plan.
 Note: at some events the CDEM structures may be used without a declaration being made.
-Duration of A state of emergency comes into force: States of Emergency immediately it is declared , OR Linergency at a later time stated in the declaration.
-It expires at the: beginning of the seventh day after the declaration, OR • at an earlier time stated in the declaration.
+Duration of States of Emergency A state of emergency comes into force: immediately it is declared, OR at a later time stated in the declaration.
+It expires at the: beginning of the seventh day after the declaration, OR at an earlier time stated in the declaration.
 A state of emergency can be extended by any period before the declaration expires.
 The declaration can be terminated or extended by any person who is authorised to declare it.
 (Refer the Act (s70-72)).

-Local, regional
+200 lf believes that Then that person may • The Minister that an emergency: has occurred may occur and the emergency is, or is likely to be: beyond the resources of the CDEM Groups involved declare a state of national emergency: over the whole of New Zealand OR the affected area(s). the Minister OR a person authorised by a CDEM Group OR a Mayor (local only) EITHER an emergency: has occurred in the area may occur in the area OR the resources of that area are needed to assist a state of local emergency in another area, declare a state of local or regional emergency.

-or nationalDeclared states of emergency may be local, regional, or national.

-Here is a summary of the features of each:
+Declared states of emergency may be local, regional, or national.
+Local, regional or national Here is a summary of the features of each: